 Saying “please” in Japanese – Sentence structure

-A quick and easy grammar note worth clarifying before moving on any further.
-When saying please in Japanese, “please” always comes at the very end of the request!
+A quick and easy grammar note worth clarifying before moving on any further is about Japanese sentence structure.
+When making polite requests in Japanese, “please” always comes at the very end of the request!
 So, whereas in English, you may say, “please pass the salt, ” this doesn’t work in Japanese.

 More on ください (kudasai) in just a moment.
 For now and just keep in mind that these “please” words always come at the end of a request!

 Before anything else, let us remind you that context is king in Japanese!
 When questioning context, one of the most important factors to consider is how respectful or polite you should be with whomever you’re engaging.

 As a general rule, it’s always better to be more respectful when conversing with someone if you’re ever in doubt about where you stand, and for that reason, we’ll learn Japanese formal guidelines for saying “please” first and foremost!